david-lev/pywa/docs/source/content/handlers/overview.rst

 Handlers are where your bot reacts to incoming WhatsApp updates.

-In pywa, every incoming webhook update is converted into a typed update object, such as :class:`~pywa.types.Message`, :class:`~pywa.types.CallbackButton`, or :class:`~pywa.types.MessageStatus`.
+In pywa, every incoming webhook update is converted into a typed update object, such as :class:`~pywa.types.message.Message`, :class:`~pywa.types.callback.CallbackButton`, or :class:`~pywa.types.message_status.MessageStatus`.
 You register callback functions for the update types you care about, and pywa calls the right function when WhatsApp sends an update.

 The usual workflow is: